King-Laboratory/scRNASeq-miRNASeq-and-TF-Network-Analysis/README.md

 [comment]: <> (Hi.
 If you are seeing this message, please open this file with markdown preview or jupyter notebook.
 You can do this by right clicking on the readme file and picking 'open with'.)
 ![course-card](images/module_anchor_image.png)
-# Explore Gene and microRNA Expression Using RNA-seq and Network Analysis
+# University of Maine Gene and microRNA Expression Using RNA-Seq and Network Analysis

 ## Table of Contents